jorendorff/rust-ignorance/ignorance.md

     cover :: [Pattern] -> Pattern -> Bool

-such that ``priorPatterns `cover` p`` iff for all v such that p matches v, there is some q in priorPatterns that also matches v.
+such that ``priorPatterns `cover` p`` iff for all v matched by p, some q in priorPatterns also matches v.

 This is the relation Rust uses to flag two opposing errors: